jamesemerick/jamesemerick.github.io/docs/about.markdown

 useful work in the real world.

 In my current professional role, I collaborate with an extremely talented and multidisciplinary team at Autodesk Research.
-We're working on building adaptive robotics systems for the manufacturing and AEC industries.
-This is a sweet spot of hardware/software systems that push the boundary of today's technical limitations.
+We are investigating and building adaptive robotics systems for the manufacturing and AEC industries.
+On any given day I could be writing hardware drivers or robotics infrastructure code, manipulating CAD models, reading research papers, or helping robots interact with the world around them in the lab.
+This is a sweet spot of hardware/software systems that push the boundary of today's technical limits.

 ***